cosmic-plus/js-trezor-wallet/README.md

 ## Introduction

-This is a convenient wrapper around the official [TrezorConnect](https://github.com/trezor/connect) library.
+This library is a convenient wrapper around the official [TrezorConnect](https://github.com/trezor/connect) library.

-It enables you to connect to Trezor devices and sign Stellar transactions in a few lines of code:
+It provides a way to support Trezor devices with a few one-liners:

 ```js
 // Step 1: Register to Trezor Connect Manifest